 Many teachers (including myself) are hesitant about teaching singing to really young people one-to-one as there is a balance to be struck between teaching technique and building skills, and ‘entertaining’ a younger pupil who may want to do more singing of songs than working on the technical side.
 I like to focus on helping a singer build their understanding of their ‘instrument’ so that they can apply this knowledge to different types of singing – whatever style they choose.
 Older singers tend to find these opportunities for themselves: non-auditioned or auditioned choirs, music theatre, open mic nights and karaoke, folk sessions, singing in a band.
-Younger singers, if they do not have opportunities to sing at school, can be a bit stuck – so keeping the motivation going can be a challenge, as they just have the singing lesson.
-The teacher wants to teach technique, and the child wants to get on with singing songs and sounding like their favourite singer as quickly as possible.
+Younger singers, if they do not have opportunities to sing at school, can get a bit stuck – so keeping the motivation going can be a challenge, as they just have the singing lesson.
+The teacher may be wanting to establish the student’s technique, and the child may just want to get on with singing songs and sounding like their favourite singer as quickly as possible.

 Local singing opportunities for young people

 I think it’s important that pupils have good opportunities to build their singing skills in between lessons, perhaps with a young choir.
 For young people, these group experiences can provide the ideal framework for developing their voices, musicianship and confidence simultaneously.
 Music making, especially singing, is a social activity, something we do with other people.
 This is the oxygen required for keeping the learning and motivation alive.

 Is this a contradiction of my earlier comments about the probationary period of not performing?
 No. Singing with a choir, and staying out of the solo performance limelight can help a young singer find their voice in the early stages.
 And the type of singing required does not damage in the way that singing in shows or bands can.

 Beware music teachers who don’t know what they’re doing